A topic from the subject of Environmental Chemistry in Chemistry.

 Emerging Contaminants and their Environmental Impact

-Emerging contaminants (ECs) are chemical substances that are not commonly monitored in the environment but have the potential to cause adverse effects on human health and ecosystems.
+Emerging contaminants (ECs) are chemical substances not routinely monitored in the environment but that have the potential to cause adverse effects on human health and ecosystems.
+They are characterized by their relatively recent appearance in the environment and a lack of comprehensive understanding of their long-term impacts.

 Emerging Contaminants and their Environmental Impact: An Experiment